Acid reflux is typically triggered by foods like chocolate, citrus fruits, spicy foods, including fried and fatty foods.

-One the medical specialists recommendations is to add more plant protein in your diet, like beans and lentils.
+One of the medical specialist's recommendations is to add more plant protein in your diet, like beans and lentils.

 Obviously is symptoms persist, you should get a medical consultation to rule out any underlying issue such as stomach ulcers and other conditions.

 Losing weight is an excellent cure for acid reflux as less pressure on the stomach from the surrounding body fat enables it to function so much better and leak acid into the oesophagus less.